calpolyfast/FileProxy/README.md

 # FileProxy
 The file proxy/upload gui for our CTF files

+## Getting Started
+1. Install node.js
+2. Fork and clone repo.
+3. cd into root directory
+4. Run: ```npm install```
+5. Run: ```npm start```

+## Notes
+* Use passportjs-local to check whether or not the user entered the password already
+    * only require password, we will have a default hidden username
+    * It will be middleware as well to check each request to the server on whether they are currently logged in.
+If not it will redirect to password page

+* Hopefully upload files directly browser -> S3 instead of browser -> server -> S3

+You can use https://github.com/Alackey/Weatherme as another nodejs example project

 ## Configuring Credentials

 **Before using this for development, configure credentials.**